metamystical/mdht/README.md

 (via the command line) and the disk (to preserve its state between sessions).
 It also accepts commands to issue outgoing requests to other nodes via HTTP on the same port.

-mdht/client.js (under development) shows how to make HTTP requests for getting and putting BEP44 data from a node.js program.
-Alternatively, requests can be made from a browser.
+mdht/client.js is an interface to server.js via HTTP for inclusion in a client app.
+Alternatively, requests to a running instance of server.js can be made from a browser.
 Navigating to http://localhost:6881 loads a web page with a simple UI for getting and putting BEP44 data.